jmvlangen/modular-method-package/README.md

  - All examples and tests in the documentation of the code

  - The output of all the examples in the *examples* directory

+To obtain the code and examples for testing, you have to clone the repository as explained in [Source code and examples](#source-code-and-examples).
+For testing to work you need to have the `modular_method` package installed.
+This can be done by following the instructions in [Installation](#installation), or by having the compiled `modular_method` package in your current directory or Python path, as explained in [Source code and examples](#source-code-and-examples).

 Note that some of the examples take significantly more time and memory than the SageMath doctesting framework allows by default.
 It is